 First babies might just watch hanging toys or rattles with their eyes.
 They may see their toy move and be interested in where it is moving to, following it carefully with their eyes side-to-side.
 You may see them move their arms and bat at the dangling toys.
 Your little baby needs tummy time and play gyms are perfect for that.

 Tummy time helps babies to build strength in their muscles in their neck and arms.
 They will use this control later on for other motor skills like crawling and even talking.
-The best tummy time toys often include small curved pillows for baby to be placed under their arms while they are on their belly to make it more comfortable.
+The best tummy time toys often include small curved pillows for babies to be placed under their arms while they are on their belly to make it more comfortable.

 Not all babies like tummy time at first.
 Do not be afraid and be the toy!
 Lie down on your belly, opposite your baby and sing songs or talk to them.
 There is nothing more motivating than seeing a family member's face and hearing your voice while you encourage them.